MontealegreLuis/api-problem-spring-boot/README.md

 ### Jackson Module for API Problems

-Make sure you register the module with your `ObjectMapper`:
+Make sure you register the `ApiProblemModule` with your `ObjectMapper`:

 ```java
 ObjectMapper mapper = new ObjectMapper()